enthought/pyface/docs/source/timer.rst

     timer.start()

-:py:class:`~pyface.timer.timer.PyfaceTimer` also provides two convenience class methods for creating and starting a timer at in one line.
+:py:class:`~pyface.timer.timer.PyfaceTimer` also provides two convenience class methods for creating and starting a timer in one line.
 The above example could instead be written as::

 .. code-block:: python

-    CustomTimer.timer(interval=0.5, repeat=10, expire=10)
+    my_timer = CustomTimer.timer(interval=0.5, repeat=10, expire=10)

 For the common case of a "single-shot" timer that is only performed once, there is the :py:meth:`~pyface.timer.timer.PyfaceTimer.single_shot` class